 PURE BREEDING- when one breeds two dogs of the same breed together.

-MILLING- mating of dogs to produce litters to satisfy the public or market, as supply and demand.
+MILLING- mating of dogs to produce litters to satisfy the public or

 METHOD- a specific plan or formula to enhance or improve upon a breed.